 1. Lay It Flat

-Place the mailer on a flat surface and smooth it out completely, and don't stretch the material.
+Place the mailer on a flat surface and smooth it out completely, without stretching the material.
 Poly mailers have some give, but stretching creates inaccurate measurements.
 You want the mailer's natural, relaxed shape.

 2. Measure the Width

-Measure straight across the opening from left edge to right edge.
-This is your interior width (the space your product has to fit horizontally).
+Measure straight across the opening from the left edge to the right edge.
+This is your interior width, the space your product has to fit horizontally.

 3. Measure the Height (Stop Before the Flap)